And a little bit about me...

 While in Los Angeles, I mainly worked as an in-house web designer for a software company, and also did a bit of freelancing on the side.

-And also because my friend Andy Nicol – from my childhood days in Japan – had set up a web hosting business, and wanted to expand into web design.
+And also because a friend from my childhood days in Japan had set up a web hosting business, and wanted to expand into web design.
 It seemed too good an opportunity to pass up (the other option had been volunteering in the WWOOF organic farming program and travelling around Europe until I found somewhere I wanted to settle).

-So I stayed in Manchester as the Creative Director of Sputnik Internet (now called Sputnik) for 5 years, after which I resigned so as to freelance again, and have more flexibility to start a family with my husband Dave.
-Our son was born in 2008, by which time we'd moved to West Yorkshire – first Hebden Bridge, and then Todmorden.
+So I stayed in Manchester as the Creative Director of Sputnik Internet (now called Sputnik) for 5 years, after which I resigned so as to freelance again, and have more flexibility to start a family with my husband.
+Our son was born shortly after, by which time we'd moved to West Yorkshire – first Hebden Bridge, and then Todmorden.

 I missed drawing.